isovector/transitive-anns/README.md

 ## Overview

-This package is a small compiler plugin that propagates, and reifies, annotations transitively.
-To get started, try attaching some annotations to some values:
+This package is a small compiler plugin that transitively propagates, and reifies, annotations.
+To get started, try attaching some annotations to some
+values:

 ```haskell
 {-# OPTIONS_GHC -fplugin=TransitiveAnns.Plugin #-}